State of OpenAI 2026

 Action: Benchmark current workloads to measure improvement.
 Budget for potential API pricing changes.

-Action: Monitor for capacity expansion and latency improvements.
+Action: Track for capacity expansion and latency improvements.

 3. Disney Sora Launch